katzenyo/aws-sa-notes/AWS Solutions Architect Training/Containers & ECS/Introduction to Containers.md

 >[!Abstract] Key Concepts
 > - Dockerfiles are used to build images
+> - Benefits
 > 	- Portable: self-contained, always run as expected
 > 	- Lightweight: parent OS used, file system layers are shared
+> 	- Fast to startup
 > - Container only runs the app & environment it needs
 > - Provides similar levels of isolation as VM's
 > - Ports are exposed to the host and beyond